anparks/usmu-linbuf/README.md

 Hardware project files and libraries are in altium/* and are compatible with Altium Designer 14+.

-Gerber files for PCB manufacturing are available under gerbers/.

 The user's manual is at doc/manual.html, and a PDF printout of the schematics are at doc/schematic.pdf.